IAC accreditation demonstrates a commitment to quality care.

 IAC accreditation demonstrates accountability.

 Health care organizations are held to very high levels of accountability, by peers and by the general public.
 In numerous states, reimbursement directives that require accreditation of the facility have been instituted by Medicare carriers as well as private, third-party insurers (please visit Payment Policies section for the current list).
-Similar draft payment policies are pending throughout the United States.
-Facilities attaining accreditation before it is required for reimbursement demonstrate a willingness to surpass current expectations.
-The general public and members of the vascular testing community will recognize an unmatched commitment to providing quality health care by facilities that achieve IAC Vascular Testing accreditation.
+Similar draft payment policies are pending throughout the U.S. Facilities attaining accreditation before it is required for reimbursement demonstrate a willingness to surpass current expectations.
+The general public and members of the echocardiography community recognize an unmatched commitment to providing quality health care by facilities that achieve IAC Echocardiography accreditation.